What's the Best Student Laptop?

 Students today have a variety of operating systems from which to choose, and it’s critical to go with one that offers compatibility with a variety of online learning platforms as well as the speed and power to handle all of their educational tasks.
 Many Lenovo laptops are preloaded with Windows 10, the most popular OS on the market today, and the Lenovo Yoga laptops depend on Windows 10 to take full advantage of their touch capabilities.

 Features of Windows 10 specifically designed for students include easy document conversion, new apps for taking screenshots and tools to increase available storage.
 For those pulling an all-nighter, Windows 10 includes Night Light, a feature that displays warmer colors to put less strain on your eyes.
-To offer a break from studying, Windows 10 includes an Xbox app and other Xbox-related features to enable them to get in some quick gaming.
+To offer a break from studying, Windows 10 includes features to enable them to get in some quick gaming.
 And thanks to Microsoft’s “Windows-as-a-service” approach, once you get Windows 10, you'll never need to pay for upgrades.

 Other Factors to Consider When Buying A Student Laptop